 - Staffed booths at major stations

-- Good for complicated requests
+- Good for questions or complicated requests

 Athens Transport App#